Dragon8029/100-days-of-code/Attempt5.md

 *Feb 7, 2019*

 Continued working through the Validation section of the Javascript & jQuery book.
 Added the basic script set up, some validation checks and some required functions.

+---

+## D5:
+*Feb 9, 2019*

+Missed coding yesterday.
+Carried on today by finishing up the last chapter in Jon Duckett's Javascript & jQuery book.
+Most of the code is working, but there are a couple bugs to sort out.
+I will work on fixing them tomorrow.

+---